RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Ordered destructuring

-Unpack values from struct or array in order and assign it to a variable.
+Unpack values from struct or array in order and assign it to a variables.

 ```
 fn main() -> int